sasquatch678/A-Painted-World---Remastered/Gameplay/Combat.md

 Weakness to magic - is now under the mysticism skill which fits lore that mysticism is around modifying magic.

 #### Absorb Mysticism School
 Mysticism typically lacks offensive spells, which makes leveling it challenging.
 This changes that back to just like it was in morrowind.
+Absorb spells range limit is now twice as long, especially as remaster has no visual effect to show this limitation.
+Standard absorb magicka spells include a fortify magicka on the opponent, as unlike other absorb spells this ends or never starts if there is no magicka to absorb which made them useless.
+They are already very difficult to use as early game they cost more than what you absorb.

 ### <p align="center"> Alteration